omidfarhang/omid.dev/content/posts/2024/2024-06-03-security-best-practices-in-angular.en.md

 For more information and in-depth guides on Angular security, make sure to check the [official Angular documentation](https://angular.dev/best-practices/security).

 By focusing on these advanced security topics, you can ensure that your Angular applications are not only functional and user-friendly but also robust against potential security threats.
-Happy coding!